-School Auditor Financial Programmatic Legal Superintedent School must send, within 60 days of receipt of notification of the High-Risk designation, a letter to the OPI Auditor noting the purpose for the request and including any documentation to support the claim.
-X The auditor will determine if the high-risk was based only on financial criteria, programmatic criteria, or both. Х The auditor will review the appeal request and included documentation to determine if additional documentation is needed. x
+School Auditor Financial Programmatic Legal Superintedent School must send, within 60 days of receipt of notification of the High-Risk designation, a letter to the OPI Auditor noting the purpose for the request and including any documentation to support the claim. x The auditor will determine if the high-risk was based only on financial criteria, programmatic criteria, or both. x The auditor will review the appeal request and included documentation to determine if additional documentation is needed. x

-School Auditor Financial Programmatic Legal Superintedent The auditor will request additional documentation if needed within 30 days of receipt of the appeal letter. Х If only financial criteria created High-Risk determination Х Х If only programmatic criteria created High-Risk determination Х Х If both financial and programmatic criteria created High-Risk determination X Х Χ The auditor will schedule a meeting with the appropriate OPI Review Staff member(s) and present all documentation provided. Х The Auditor and the appropriate OPI Review Staff will review the documentation and make a tentative determination. Х Once a final determination has been made, the Auditor will present the proposal, within 60 days of receipt of the appeal letter and the receipt of any additional requested documentation, with a summary of the documentation provided, to the Superintendent for 1 X х approval or denial of the High-Risk appeal.
-Upon the Superintendent's approval or denial of the ^ ^ release of High-Risk status, the Auditor will create the letter for notification of the final determination.
-X The Auditor will send the letter to Legal and the appropriate OPI Review Staff members for approval to send the letter as written, and/or for advice on corrections to the letter.
-X Х Upon approval from Legal and the appropriate OPI ^ Review Staff members, the letter will be saved in a .pdf format and sent via email, to the board chair and copying the following persons: Х State Superintendent · Deputy Superintendent OPI Financial Officer OPI Programs Officer School Finance Manager CSD Senior Manager District Clerk District Superintendent County Superintendent Board of Trustees Local Government Services This .pdf should be included in the audit folder for that ., school, in the year that the letter is sent. Х
+School Auditor Financial Programmatic Legal Superintedent The auditor will request additional documentation if needed within 30 days of receipt of the appeal letter. Х If only financial criteria created High-Risk determination Х Х If only programmatic criteria created High-Risk determination Х Х If both financial and programmatic criteria created High-Risk determination Х Х Х The auditor will schedule a meeting with the appropriate OPI Review Staff member(s) and present all documentation provided. Х The Auditor and the appropriate OPI Review Staff will review the documentation and make a tentative determination. Х Once a final determination has been made, the Auditor will present the proposal, within 60 days of receipt of the appeal letter and the receipt of any additional requested documentation, with a summary of the documentation provided, to the Superintendent for approval or denial of the High-Risk appeal. Х Х Upon the Superintendent's approval or denial of the release of High-Risk status, the Auditor will create the letter for notification of the final determination. Х The Auditor will send the letter to Legal and the appropriate OPI Review Staff members for approval to send the letter as written, and/or for advice on corrections to the letter. Х Х Upon approval from Legal and the appropriate OPI Review Staff members, the letter will be saved in a .pdf format and sent via email, to the board chair and copying the following persons: X State Superintendent Deputy Superintendent OPI Financial Officer OPI Programs Officer School Finance Manager CSD Senior Manager District Clerk District Superintendent County Superintendent Board of Trustees Local Government Services This .pdf should be included in the audit folder for that school, in the year that the letter is sent. x REVISED July 2024 Montana Office of Public Instruc i ants Hi andha